tanhongyi88/roguelike-darksouls/README.md

-# designosouls
+# Dark Souls
-This is FIT2099 S2 2021 Assignment from MA_Lab1Team2.
-This game is inspired by the Dark Souls III and In this game, you are a Player that has risen from the dead to slay enemies, get strong, and kill bosses (Lords of Cinders).

-### Contributors
-1. Tan Hong Yi
-2. Afrida Jahin
-3. Lee Jia Yi
+This is a text-based "rogue-like" game.
+It mimics the behaviours of a game named Dark Souls III.

+## Purpose
+It is to practice object-oriented programming and apply SOLID and other design principles.

 ## Gameplay
 ### Characters